FrothyB/chat/README.md

   - OPENROUTER_API_KEY for OpenRouter (recommended)
   - OPENAI_API_KEY for direct OpenAI (optional)
 - SSL (optional)
-  - Place cert.pem and key.pem in the project root to enable HTTPS
+  - Place cert.pem and key.pem in the project root to enable HTTPS (may be necessary for copy+paste)

 ## Notes